readium/css/docs/CSS22-npm.md

 Once you have build `dist` stylesheets, you can run regression tests using [Backstop.js](https://github.com/garris/BackstopJS).

-It helps you check if you didn’t accidentally create a breaking change when customizing stylesheets, and make sure pagination, reading modes, and user settings work as expected.
+It helps you check if you didn’t accidentally create a breaking change when customizing stylesheets, and make sure pagination and user settings work as expected.

 ### Config